 How you phrase questions, when you ask them, how you follow up — all of these things can do a lot to determine the quality and value of the answers you get in a job interview.
 Every question you ask should have a specific purpose: to elicit specific information, produce some insight into the candidate’s personality and past performance or simply put them at ease.
 Follow these 10 do’s and don’ts for conducting better interviews:

-DON’T be aggressive.
+2. DON’T be aggressive.
 Help the candidate feel comfortable by starting off with some easy questions, such as describing their current job or what they know about your company.
-Ease into the more difficult questions.
+Ease into the more difficult queries.

-DO create a rhythm.
-A good interviewer will vary the style of questions he or she asks so the interviewee doesn’t feel like they’re being interrogated.
-Generally, questions fall into the following four categories:
+3. DO create a rhythm.
+A good interviewer will vary the style of questions asked so the interviewee doesn’t feel interrogated.
+Generally, job interview questions fall into the following four categories: